-A.6 Development Consent is Not Granted in Relation to Strata Subdivision
+A.6 Development Consent is Not Granted in Relation to First-Use of the commercial/retail tenancies 1 and 2.

-This approval does not give consent to Strata Subdivision.
-A separate Development Consent or Complying Development Certificate, as appropriate, will need to be obtained prior to such development work commencing.
+This approval does not give consent to First-Use of the commercial/retail tenancies 1 and 2 at Ground Floor Level.
+A separate Development Consent or Complying Development Certificate, as appropriate, will need to be obtained prior to such development work/use commencing.